 Establish or Adjust Policy

 IT policies aligned to best practice are foundational to the security posture of an organisation.
-As business evolves, compliance changes, and the threat landscape shifts, policy adjustments are often necessary to maintain the expected level of protection of information and systems.
+As business evolves, compliance changes, and the threat landscape shifts, policy adjustments are often necessary to maintain the expected level of protection of digital information and systems.

 Promote Security Awareness